TrungNguyenDuc/UT-2P-FLIO/README.md

 - **Photoreceptor and RPE Functioning:** Evaluate how light exposure and dark recovery impact cellular activity and metabolism.

 ### 2. Rapid Analysis of Fluorescence Lifetime Data
-The software enables efficient analysis of multi-exponential fluorescence decay data using **Discrete Fourier Transform (DFT)** to generate phasor plots.
+The software enables efficient analysis of multi-exponential fluorescence decay data using **Discrete Fourier Transform (DFT)** to generate phasor plots [2].
 Traditional fitting methods often require trial-and-error to estimate the parameters of complex exponential decays, which can be time-consuming and computationally intensive.
 This software overcomes these limitations by directly transforming decay curves into phasor plots without the need for fit-based approaches.

 - **Phasor Plot Generation:** The DFT method produces phasor plots that represent the decay of fluorescence lifetimes, offering a more intuitive and faster way to analyze data.
 - **Fit-Free Analysis:** By eliminating the need for parameter fitting, this method significantly speeds up the analysis of large datasets, particularly those with low photon counts.